bereftHeart/label-images/README.md

 ### AWS Account & IAM User

 First of all, AWS Account and IAM User is required.
-IAM user's credential keys also are requried.
+IAM user's credential keys also are required.

 ### Dependencies